timharek/timharek.no/content/blog/2025-04-30-april-recently.md

 - [Cassette Futurism] – I didn't know this term, but I have always been fond of it!
 - [to do nothing] – Let's do nothing.
-- [The blissful zen of a good side project] – Relateable!
+- [The blissful zen of a good side project] – Relatable!
 - [Milk Kanban] – Simplicity is king!

 [Be Kind]: https://boz.com/articles/be-kind